EvertDB/c-sharp-minor/README.md

 A browser-based C# code editor for educational use built with Blazor WebAssembly and the Microsoft Roslyn compiler.
 This project provides a minimal C# development environment that runs entirely in the browser, and is designed for teaching and learning simple C# programming syntax.
 Specifically, it was built to support the [Get started with C# Programming](https://learn.microsoft.com/training/paths/get-started-c-sharp-part-1) learning path on Microsoft Learn.

+> **NOTE**: This app is provided purely to support the teaching of simple C# syntax.
+It is not an officially supported Microsoft product or service, and is provided as-is without warranty of any kind.

 Try it online: [https://microsoftlearning.github.io/c-sharp-minor/](https://microsoftlearning.github.io/c-sharp-minor/)

 ## ✨ Features